What is copy-editing?

 I copy-edit in Word, and use track changes so all of my actions are transparent.
 Depending on your requirements, I can use Word’s templates and styles.

-For more information on copy-editing, the Society for Editors and Proofreaders has an excellent FAQ page.
+For more information on copy-editing, the Chartered Institute of Editing and Proofreading (CIEP, previously the Society for Editors and Proofreaders) has an excellent FAQ page.

 Why work with me?